ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 * What is :code:`self._method_calling`?
 The parse input is a global method used by three basic functions (:code:`fit`, :code:`fit_transform` and :code:`transform`) to extract certain features, from the input while parsing it.
-Although in most cases the procedure is unique there are minor points where the execution of the algorithm should differentiate according to if the information is intended for the fit method or not. :code:`self._method_calling` is a class attribute that should be initialized in *1* if any *method* is called from :code:`fit`, to *2* if it is called from :code:`fit_transform` and to *3* if it is called from
+Although in most cases the procedure is unique there are minor points where the execution of the algorithm should differentiate, according to if the information is intended for the fit method or not. :code:`self._method_calling` is a class attribute that should be initialized in *1* if any *method* is called from :code:`fit`, to *2* if it is called from :code:`fit_transform` and to *3* if it is called from
   :code:`transform`.
-The ordinary :code:`fit_transform`, calls :code:`fit` to parse the input in which case :code:`self._method_calling` will never be set to *2* but it is added in favor of *completeness*.
+The ordinary :code:`fit_transform`, calls :code:`fit` to parse the input in which case :code:`self._method_calling` will never be set to *2*, but it is added in favor of *completeness*.

 * Why are you doing something else on :code:`fit` and on :code:`transform`?
 Generally :code:`fit` stands for setting the reference dataset, that is, it holds information that act as reference for any further transformation.
 In our case the :code:`labels`, appearing in all graphs are enumerated in order to be added on a feature matrix.